Taking another look at a lynching

 The next day someone called the coroner and he, in the company of two reporters and Richard Jay, the undertaker, arrived on the ghastly scene.
 As they approached the spot, the body of Adams was seen hanging above the road.

 The knot of the rope was striking Adams’ chin, which forced his head back.
 There was a space of two or three inches in front of the windpipe where the rope did not touch.

 The skin had been rubbed from the back of the neck and from the jaw by the rope.
 The dead man’s face was contorted fearfully, showing that he had suffered great agony while he hung there and slowly strangled.
 It was evident that death was a long time coming to the doomed man.
 He may have hung there for at least two hours, suffering in intense pain.

 The murderer’s legs were not tied, and the straw hat that he wore when captured was still on his head.
 The coroner had the body cut down and placed in a coffin, which Jay had brought at his request.
 An examination of the body was made.
 There were no wounds on it.
 The neck was not broken, showing that death did not come suddenly.

 The coroner impaneled a jury, but it was difficult to get witnesses.
 J.W.
 Bouse was apparently the only man in the mountains who knew anything about the affair.
-He was a member of the posse that captured Adams.
-His capture was made at Jesse Ross’ place on Friday, the 20th at 2 o’clock in the afternoon.
+He was a member of the posse that captured Adams on the Jesse Ross place Friday, July 20, at 2 o’clock in the afternoon.
 The posse told Adams to throw up his hands, and he obeyed.
 Victor had a double-barreled shotgun on his shoulder at the time of his arrest.

 At first she would not believe the news, but when she finally was convinced, she burst into tears.
 It was then that the newsman learned that she was the daughter of Judge Baker, the man her husband killed.